lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Connection Info:**  `ls.st/dp0-events <http://ls.st/dp0-events>`_

-These live virtual meetings on the third thursday of the month at 9am in Sydney Australia (which is Wed at 4pm US Pacific) will be open drop-in time for DP0 delegates.
+These live virtual meetings on the third thursday of the month at 9am in Sydney Australia (which is Wed at 4pm US Pacific Daylight Time) will be open drop-in time for DP0 delegates.
 Rubin staff will be in attendance.
 There is no set agenda for these sessions, the activities will be whatever the DP0 delegates in attendance request.
 For example, delegates could discuss their DP0-related analysis with Rubin staff and with each other, review the DP0 RSP tutorials together, collaborate on DP0-related science, and get support from Rubin staff as needed.